-- Department of Information Resources (DIR) Contracts – the HHS agencies’ technology contracts under $5M, are required to utilize DIR Contracts.
-All technology contracts exceeding the $5M are posted on the open market to obtain bid responses from any vendor that meets the requirements in the solicitation.
+- Department of Information Resources (DIR) Contracts – the HHS agencies’ technology contracts under $5M are required to utilize DIR Contracts; technology contracts between $5M-10M may be procured using DIR contracts or may be procured on the open market.
+All technology contracts exceeding the $10M are posted on the open market to obtain bid responses from any vendor that meets the requirements in the solicitation.
 All contract awarded are based on best value.

 - HHS Agency Vendor Protests – Texas Administrative Code Ch.
 391

 - HHS Vendor Protests – Texas Administrative Code Ch.
 392

 - Informal Dispute Resolution Process

 - National Institute of Governmental Purchasing (NIGP) Commodity Book

 - Texas Business Resources: COVID-19 Resources and Information